slsa-framework/slsa/docs/spec/v1.0/distributing-artifacts.md

 publishing attestations, by publishing it as part of the source repository release.

-Long-term, in order to maintain a single dependency on the package registry already in use, repositories should gain support for both uploading and distributing the build attestation alongside the artifact.
+Long-term, package registries SHOULD support uploading and distributing build attestations alongside the artifact.
+This model is preferred for two reasons:

+- trust: clients already trust the package registry as the source of their artifacts, and don't need to trust an additional service;
+- reliability: clients already depend on the package registry as part of their critical path, so distributing provenance via the registry avoids adding an additional point of failure.

 Short term, consumers of build artifacts can bootstrap a manual policy by using the source repository only for projects that publish all artifacts and